hugopeek/romanesco-seed/README.md

 Enough with the prep work already.
 Time to plant the seed!

-If you set the `localUser` variable in config.sh, then the project will be installed in a folder under the path you defined in `wwwPath`.
+If you have set the `localUser` variable in config.sh, then the project will be installed in a folder under the path you defined in `wwwPath`.
 The following command will do that:

 ```shell
 ./romanesco plant seed for project 'Project Name' -u 'You'